tensorflow/tensorboard/tensorboard/plugins/custom_plugin/README.md

 ## Additional Feature

 1. Convert graphs to SVG PNG and CSV.
-2. Zoom In - Zoom out Clipping.
+2. Zoom In - Zoom out Clipping:
+    When you zoom In and press annotation button it will set that particular zoom clip as default reset zoom.
+So when you click on reset zoom button, it will not zoom out instead you have to use zoom out maginfier.
-3. Color Picker for line.
+3. Color Picker for a line.
-4. Annotation on the graph for Type-2 Summary which is controllable by button for individual resources.
+4. Annotation on the graph for Type-2 Summary
+    This is controllable by button for individual resources. - Double Click on the button to activate particular annotation.
 5. Standard deviation plot.